Financial Review and Planning Checklist

 Will this be the year you purchase a new vehicle, buy a home, update your kitchen, or get braces for your teen?

 Following a spending plan can help you allocate your money to your most important financial goals first.
+Consider using a budgeting app to help you stay on track.

 Planning for anticipated expenses by establishing sinking funds will help you avoid taking on additional debt.